gabriel-ing/Quickstarts/ServerSideCoding/Getting started with server-side coding.md

+# Getting Started with Server Side Code

-A major benefit of the InterSystems core technology IRIS is its ability to run server-side code.
-This allows operations involving the data, to be run directly on the data, without having to move or copy the data.
-As a result, InterSystems is a market leader in speed of processing, enabling rapid data processes, real-time analytics, faster machine learning and many more great features.
+A major benefit of the InterSystems core technology IRIS is its ability to run code in the same location, or on the same server, as the databases.
+This ability allows operations involving the data, to be run directly on the data, without having to move or copy the data.
+As a result, InterSystems IRIS is a market leader in speed of processing.
+As a result, InterSystems IRIS, and the technology built with it,  enables rapid data processes, real-time analytics, faster machine learning and many more great features.

-IRIS runs on Object-oriented code within Classes.
+InterSystems IRIS runs on Object-oriented code within Classes.
 The functions within the classes are called methods and are written in Embedded languages - ObjectScript and Python.

 This guide is meant to be a one-stop reference guide to IRIS classes and coding with ObjectScript and embedded Python for experienced developers.
 For comprehensive documentation, see the relevant sectons of documentation:
 - [Basic Ideas in Class Programming](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GOBJ_intro)